How to launch a product correctly

 Magazines and journalists – issue a press release or have a press launch – either a press party or gathering (depending on who you are of course!) or use a specialist PR agency to reach the right people so that your story gets written and talked about.

-Additional communications might include video, live demonstrations, email marketing (buy new data if required), social media, direct mail, posters and banners, advertising and affiliate partners – the list goes on and so it very much depends on budget!
+Additional communications might include video, live demonstrations, email marketing (buy new data if required), social media, direct mail, posters and banners, advertising and affiliate partners – the list goes on and so it very much depends on

 As you can see, there is quite a lot to consider if you want to launch a product correctly.
-However, regardless of the size of your budget, the type of product or size of market, these principles will help to guide you and make your launch as successful as possible.
+However, regardless of the size of your budget, the type of product or size of

 For more information or, if would like help with launching a new product, please don't hesitate to contact us.